Sameer182002/metastic-world-assignment/README.md

 ## Documentation

-As it is a multilevel marketing api
+As it is multilevel marketing api
-- If a user is added without a parent, then it means that is an independent user.
+- If a user is added without a parent, then it means that user is an independent user.
 - If a user is added with a parent but that parent doesn't have any ancestors, then the earnings of this user are distributed only to their parent, which is 20%.
-- So now if I add user3 with the parent user2 and the parent of user2 is already added user1.
-So now distribution occurs like the user2 gets 20% and user1 gets 10% because user2 is parent and user1 is grandparent.
+- So now if i add user3 with the parent user2 and the parent of user2 is already added user1.
+So now distribution occurs like the user2 gets 20% and user1 gets 10% because user2 is parent and user1 is grand parent.
-- so like this, all flow will happen
+- so like this all flow will happen
-- so if there are conditions of total level 8 means any user has only 8 ancestors.
+- so if there are conditon of total level 8 means any user has only 8 ancestors .